With digital experiences getting so rich and engaging, are we settling for less than we should in life?

 Where Does it Go Wrong?

-On the other hand, these high-quality simulations make it easier for us to settle for them, rather than the real thing.
+High-quality simulations make it easy for us to settle for them, rather than going for the real thing.

 People who might want to travel the world might be content with experience it through digital content.
 People who might want to lead more interesting lives might be seduced by the safety and ease of digital content to experience their dream lives through a screen, rather than doing it for real.